jmichaelbrown8/portfolio/README.md

 By J. Michael Brown https://jmichaelbrowncodes.com

-A React single page app to display a selection of coding projects, some information about me, and my contact information.
+A React/Typescript single page app to display a selection of coding projects, some information about me, and my contact information.
 Styling inspired by Polaroid.

 ## Technologies Used

 - React
+- Typescript
 - Materialize CSS Library

 ## Setup